leakyrelu/caarlos0.github.com/_posts/2016-02-10-flag-oriented-programming.md

 title: "Flag-oriented Programming"
 ---

 `booleans`, right?
-What a wonderful piece of tecnology!
+What a wonderful piece of technology!
 They help us solve so many problems...

 > I just need this method to behave slightly different when